ghelbig/ili9341_if_1.0/README.md

 It is intended that this archive can be cloned into a Vivado ip_repo and used in and block diagram.

+Manually pull in (add to project) the appropriate constraint file from the xdc folder.

+Software is a work in progress.

 File structure for this archive: